 Schools, Health, Transportation

-Students attend Memphis City Schools for primary and secondary education.
+Students attend Shelby County Schools for primary and secondary education.
 Parents have a large number of private schools from which to select, including Harding Academy, Briarcrest, Hutchison School for girls, Christian Brothers High School for boys, Christ The King Lutheran School, St. Agnes Academy, Holy Rosary School, St. Mary’s Episcopal School, St. Dominic School, Lausanne Collegiate School, Presbyterian Day School, and Memphis University School to name some of the best known.
 There are several colleges and universities in the area, including The University of Memphis, Rhodes College, Christian Brothers University, Southwest Tennessee Community College, Baptist College, and Remington College.